 1 Peter 3:9-11 (TPT)

 Though this certainly applies to peace with others, we see that following this wisdom also leads to inner peace.
-By seeking sacred in the everyday and treating others the way God does, we can achieve the divine version rather than the DIY peace of the world.
+By seeking sacred in the everyday and treating others the way God does, we can rest in finding the peace of God rather than the DIY peace of the world.

 Another way this passage applies to inner peace is that we are to avoid deceitful speech.
 This means even to oneself.
 I like remembering this verse when I speak truth to myself in daily affirmations.